 During my college years, I was also trying to learn more about why things are the way they are, and how did our religions evolve the way they did?
 In my book store visits, I discovered two authors that had a great influence on my life and my future studies - Immanuel Velikovsky (catastrophism) and Alan Watts (Zen).

 I had a religious experience when I was 21, when I was deeply interested in Zen.
 The experience capped my change in perspective from my Catholic upbringing to the philosophies of Zen and Tao.
-As I continued to learn more of philosophy, religion, mythology, history and science, I felt that religious experience bought everything into a context that made it all clearer.
+As I continued to learn more of philosophy, religion, mythology, history and science, I felt that religious experience bought everything into a context that made life clearer.
 I now had a 'big picture' that illuminated all that followed.

 This site began as an endeavor to describe the ancient myths and their relation to our planets.
 It has grown to include my thoughts on the meaning of life and my answer to that philosophical question: who am I? (or: why are we here? and also its associated question: where are we going?)

 I have added a little more personal information about my own religious experience in the page about my life.
-I also listed the order of the various web pages in my site chronology.

-created - May 2000
+this topic created - May 2000

-last change - 4/06/2003
+last change - 07/11/2019

 Here is the list of topics in this About Me Topic Group.